msunji/puppeteer-dividends/README.md

     - Record Date
     - Payment Date
 - [ ] Run the scraper at the end of a trading day
-- [ ] Compile results and email them to myself
+- [x] Compile results and email them to me and the folks in my trading group

 ## Moving Forward
 In a future iteration, I'd like to: